abdul-munaf/Introduction/README.md

 - 👀 I’m interested in java, python, machine learning, artificial intelligence and Data science
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on various interesting projects
-- 📫 How to reach me  at abdulmunaf1682@gmail.com
+- 📫 You can reach me  at abdulmunaf1682@gmail.com

 <!---
 abdul-munaf/abdul-munaf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.